 new to me and having an interesting composition

 Here is a photo of a scarf I recently completed using Bendigo 3 ply as warp at 8 dpi and Tirchonaill as weft.
 The Tirchonaill is pure wool and came in a 100g ball.
 To me, it meets the definition of being a novelty yarn, and a lovely one.
 Exactly half the ball of Tirchonaill got consumed for this project, meaning I will be able to make another scarf.
 I’m happy about that as I love the green colour.

 I picked the Tirchonaill up at a guild member’s stash sale.
 I didn’t sample but I did have a plan in mind.
 I wove an open structure in plain weave, intending to have a soft drapey fabric at the end of the process.
 That worked.
 The selvages looked a bit loopy on the loom but came good after the finishing step.

-The borders are Bendigo 3 ply, doubled.
+The contrasting ends are Bendigo 3 ply, doubled.
 These were a bit of a concern at the hemming stage as this part of the weave didn’t pull together as much as the green during the wet-finishing stage.
 A bit of steam-pressing evened out the width sufficiently that I could hem the fabric without sacrificing the splash of colour contrast.